 3. Defendant is now trying to blackmail Plaintiff in just this manner.
 In early June, Plaintiff was shocked to receive a letter from Phillip Bleicher, Defendant's CEO, falsely claiming that “Flava Works is aware that you have been ‘pirating' the content from its website(s) for your own personal financial benefit.”
 Aware that Plaintiff is a prominent public figure, Bleicher explained that Plaintiff could avoid a public lawsuit only by paying $97,000, an amount that would increase to $525,000 if not surrendered quickly.
-Bleicher was not subtle about the purpose of the payment being to avoid public humiliation, explaining that “if you act promptly you will avoid being named as a Defendant in a lawsuit.”
+Bleicher was not subtle about the purpose of the payment is to avoid public humiliation, explaining that “if you act promptly you will avoid being named as a Defendant in a lawsuit.”

 4. When payment was not forthcoming, Bleicher's threats became more brazen.
-On July 6, 2017, he noted Plaintiff was an “entertainment industry” figure, and specifically threatened to issue a press release trumpeting the allegations.
+On July 6, 2017, he noted Plaintiff was an “entertainment industry” figure and specifically threatened to issue a press release trumpeting the allegations.
 He again offered one last chance to settle the matter, generously indicating “I will hold off on a press release for the time being.”
 On July 27, 2017, Bleicher (now through counsel) increased his demand to $150,000, unabashedly justifying the figure with reference to Plaintiff's “status, his career and his wealth.”